rtrouton/rtrouton_scripts/rtrouton_scripts/install_latest_adobe_flash_player/README.txt

-This script will download the latest Adobe Flash Player and install Flash Player using the installer package inside "Install Adobe Flash Player.app".
+This script will download a disk image containing the latest Adobe Flash Player and install Flash Player using the installer package stored inside the downloaded disk image.

-NOTE: One thing to be aware of is that installing Flash Player this way will not install the Adobe Flash Updater.

 How the script works:

-1. Uses curl to download a disk image named "install_flash_player_11_osx.dmg" (no quotes) from Adobe's web site
+1. Uses curl to download a disk image named "install_flash_player_13_osx_pkg.dmg" (no quotes) from Adobe's web site

+2. Renames the downloaded disk image to flash.dmg and stores it in /tmp

-2. Mounts the disk image silently in /Volumes.
+2. Mounts the disk image silently in /tmp.
 Disk image will not be visible to any logged-in user.

 3. Installs the latest Flash Player using the installer package stored on the disk image

 4. After installation, unmounts the disk image and removes it from the Mac in question.

+This script is also available as a payload-free installer package, stored in the payload_free_installer directory.